AugustoL/erc20-flash-lender/README.md

 ## Flash Loan Executor Contracts

-For advanced users who need to execute multiple operations within a single flash loan, the protocol includes specialized executor contracts that simplify complex flash loan workflows.
+For advanced users who need to execute multiple operations within a single flash loan, the protocol includes specialized executor contracts that simplify complex flash loan workflows and provide maximum flexibility.

 ⚡ **GAS OPTIMIZATION**: The executor contracts are designed for maximum gas efficiency.
 Users are responsible for repaying flash loans directly to the lender in their operations, eliminating unnecessary token transfers and saving significant gas costs.

+🔄 **FLEXIBILITY**: Executors can be created once and reused for multiple flash loans and post-execution operations, or created and executed in a single transaction for convenience.

 ### ERC20FlashLoanExecutor